 Sales of industrial robots hit $14.6bn in 2020, equivalent to 32% of the total robotics market.
 By 2030, this segment will be worth $352bn, having grown at a CAGR of 38% between 2020 and 2030.

 At $30.7bn in 2020, the service robot market was larger than the industrial robots sector.
-However, the industrial robots market will grow faster over the next decade.
-The robotics industry will grow at a CAGR of 29% between 2020 and 2030.
+However, the industrial robotics market will grow faster over the next decade.